 Explore key terms used in Forex trading to navigate platforms and so make informed decisions.

 • Pip: The smallest price movement a currency can make.
 Think of it as the cents on a dollar, but much smaller!
-For more information about What is a Pip, click at this link.
+For more information about What is a Pip, click on this link.

 • Leverage: Imagine using a small amount of your own money to control a bigger trade.
 That’s leverage!
 It can magnify profits, but also magnify losses, so be cautious.

-• Margin: When using leverage, you need to put up a deposit, called margin, to cover potential losses.
+• Margin: When using leverage, you need to put up a deposit, called a margin, to cover potential losses.
 Think of it as a security deposit.

 Stay on Top of the Forex Lingo: